Product–market fit: Analytics metrics

-Low bounce rates means a visitor's expectation is being met.
-High Time on Site and Pages per Visit indicate that the experience of the user is satisfactory.
-High Returning Visitor reflects the lasting impact a product has on their customers, causing them to come back, and Customer Lifetime Value measures the profitability each customer brings to the company.
-If these 5 metrics are above average and your 40% rule is met, you'll know you have a product-market fit company.
+Low bounce rates mean visitors' expectations are being met.
+High time on site and pages per visit indicate that the experience of the user is satisfactory.
+A regularly returning visitor reflects the lasting impact a product has on their customers, causing them to come back, and customer lifetime value measures the profitability each customer brings to the company.
+If these five metrics are above average and the 40% rule is met, the product and market are said to fit.

 Common mistakes

-Andy Rachleff says there are four common product-market fit mistakes:
+Andy Rachleff says there are four common product–market fit mistakes: